syncfusion-content/maui-docs/MAUI/Radial-Menu/CenterButton-Customization.md

 # CenterButton Customization in MAUI Radial Menu (SfRadialMenu)

 The CenterButton or BackButton in radial menu is a view in the center of the radial menu.
-It performs the operations such as opening and closing the rim and navigating to next level items.
+It performs the operations such as opening and closing the rim and navigating to the next level items.
 The radial menu allows you customize the CenterButton/BackButton with `FontIcon`, `Custom View`, and `Caption`.

 ## CenterButtonText and CenterButtonBackText